The classification of Rokhlin flows on C*-algebras: -absorbing -algebras

 \begin{cor} Let $A$ and $B$ be \cstar-algebras with $A$ being separable and exact.
 Let $\phi, \psi: A\to B$ be two non-degenerate, nuclear $*$-homomorphisms with $\overline{B\phi(a)B}=\overline{B\psi(a)B}$ for all $a\in A$.
 Then $\phi\otimes\eins_{\CO_2}$ and $\psi\otimes\eins_{\CO_2}$ are approximately unitarily equivalent as maps from $A$ to $B\otimes\CO_2$. \end{cor} \begin{proof} Combine Theorem \ref{thm:Gabe-uniqueness-1} and Lemma \ref{lem:MvN-vs-au}. \end{proof}

-\begin{cor} Let $A$ be a separable, exact \cstar-algebra and $B$ a separable, nuclear, strongly purely infinite \cstar-algebra.
+\begin{cor} Let $A$ be a separable, exact \cstar-algebra and $B$ a separable, nuclear, $\CO_\infty$-absorbing \cstar-algebra.
 Suppose that $\phi, \psi: A\to B$ are two non-degenerate $*$-homomorphisms that are ideal-preservingly homotopic through non-degenerate maps.
-Then $\phi$ and $\psi$ are approximately unitarily equivalent. \end{cor} \begin{proof} By \cite[Corollary 3.2]{TomsWinter07} and \cite[Proposition 5.11(iii), Theorem 8.6]{KirchbergRordam02}), we have $B\cong B\otimes\CO_\infty$.
-In particular, there exist $*$-homomorphisms from $B\otimes\CO_\infty$ to $B$ mapping finitely many elements of the form $b\otimes\eins$ approximately to $b$.
+Then $\phi$ and $\psi$ are approximately unitarily equivalent. \end{cor} \begin{proof} By assumption (and \cite[Remark 2.7]{TomsWinter07}), there exist $*$-homomorphisms from $B\otimes\CO_\infty$ to $B$ mapping finitely many elements of the form $b\otimes\eins$ approximately to $b$.
 By a standard argument it thus suffices to show that $\phi\otimes\eins_{\CO_\infty}$ and $\psi\otimes\eins_{\CO_\infty}$ are approximately unitarily equivalent as $*$-homomorphisms from $A$ to $B\otimes\CO_\infty$.
 The claim then follows directly from combining Lemma \ref{lem:homotopy-reduction} and Corollary \ref{cor:Gabe-uniqueness-2}. \end{proof}

-We can now prove the desired uniqueness result for restricted coactions of flows on strongly purely infinite \cstar-algebras:
+We can now prove the desired uniqueness result for restricted coactions of flows on $\CO_\infty$-absorbing \cstar-algebras:

-\begin{proof}[Proof of Theorem \ref{thm:spi-flow-uniqueness}] Consider the \cstar-algebra $B=\CC([0,1],A)$, which is also separable, nuclear, and strongly purely infinite.
+\begin{proof}[Proof of Theorem \ref{thm:spi-flow-uniqueness}] Consider the \cstar-algebra $B=\CC([0,1],A)$, which is also separable, nuclear, and $\CO_\infty$-absorbing.
 We consider the point-norm continuous path of automorphisms $\kappa: [0,1]\to\Aut(B)$ given by

 Notice that $\kappa_0=\id_B$ and $\kappa_1\circ\alpha_\co = \beta_\co$.

 Since arbitrary ideals of $A$ correspond to open subsets of $\prim(A)$, we have $\alpha_t(J)=\beta_t(J)$ for all $t\in\IR$ and all closed, two-sided ideals $J$ in $A$.
 This in turn implies that $\kappa_s(I)=I$ for all $s\in [0,1]$ and all closed, two-sided ideals $I$ in $B$.
 In other words, $\set{\kappa_s}_{s\in [0,1]}$ is a continuous family of automorphisms connecting $\id_B$ to $\kappa_1$ through ideal-preserving automorphisms, and in particular yields an ideal-preserving homotopy through non-degenerate maps.
 From Corollary \ref{cor:homotopy-uniqueness} it thus follows that $\kappa_1$ is approximately inner.
 In particular, we see that $\alpha_\co$ and $\beta_\co$ are approximately unitarily equivalent. \end{proof}